 Etymology of Anaconda

-As is the custom in Sangam temple architecture, the inner sanctum is guarded by a pair of ‘dwarapalak‘/gatekeepers.
-The highlight of Chola architecture is the importance and finer details that went into sculpting these characters.
+As is the custom in Sangam temple architecture, the inner sanctum of Gangaikondacholisvaram, is guarded by a pair of ‘dwarapalak‘/gatekeepers.

 Observe and identify the huge snake in the pic below!